barreiros/VibeWhisper/memory-bank/activeContext.md

   - Modified `src/core/WindowManager.js` (`createTranscriptionWindow`, `showTranscriptionWindow`) to use `showInactive()` instead of `show()` and removed `focus()` calls.
 This prevents the transcription window from taking focus when it appears.
 - **Improve Transcription Window Transparency (2025-04-02):**
   - Added `hasShadow: false` to the `BrowserWindow` options in `src/core/WindowManager.js` for the transcription window to remove the native OS shadow, further enhancing transparency.
+- **Adjust Cube Visuals (2025-04-02):**
+  - Modified `src/core/CubeVisualizer.js` to increase the cube size (4x) and move the camera back (z=5) to prevent clipping.
+Removed dynamic positioning within the window; cube is now centered at (0,0,0).
+- **Position Transcription Window (2025-04-02):**
+  - Modified `src/core/WindowManager.js` to use the `screen` module to calculate the coordinates for the bottom-right corner of the primary display's work area.
+  - Set the transcription window's position using `setPosition()` before showing it.
 - **Refactored Main Process (Prior - 2025-04-01):**
   - Created manager classes: `AppManager`, `WindowManager`, `SettingsStore`, `TrayManager`, `HotkeyManager`, `IpcHandler`, `AudioRecorder`, `TranscriptionService` in `src/core/` (corrected path).
   - Created new entry point `src/main/index.js`.